nk412/nk412.github.io/src/photoblog/greenland.md

 ::image:texture.avif(Shapes and textures of icebergs vary wildly, and tell a lot about the journey they've been on.)
 In the sun, the melting ice creates channels and draws streaks on the surface.
 Under water, warm sea currents etch tiny groove-like patterns that almost seem biological.
 The berg in the foreground has recently rolled over.

+<br><br>

 ::dropcap(Lack of trees does not meet a lack of flora.
-Greenland's autumn colors come from ankle-high.)

-The trick to survive the Arctic tundra is to lay low, away from the winds.
+Greenland's autumn colors come from ankle-high.
+The trick to survive the Arctic tundra is to lay low, away from the winds.)

 ::image:yellow.avif,red.avif(Creeping willows and dwarf birch thrive in the tundra, and together they can coat an entire mountain in yellow and red rust.)

 ::image:icyred.avif(Under the right light, the ice merges with the sky.)

 ::bleed:fjordshore.avif(A solitary man stands on the shores of a very, very cold beach.)

+<br><br>

 ::image:street.avif(A quiet street in Ilulissat, looking out to the sea.)
 Ilulissat is Greenlandic for _Icebergs_.
 Here, doing the dishes is never a chore.
 The view outside is never static, as giant icebergs drift slowly, constantly.